OCR-D/ocrd-website/site/en/workflows.md

 ### Step 18: Adaptation of Coordinates
 Some processors change the original image by e.g. scaling, deskewing or cropping it and produce alternative images, whose coordinates differ from the original images.
-Nevertheless, all output from the OCR-D-Processors sticks to the coordinates of the original images.
-If you want to visualize the output with the produced alternative images, the coordinates have to be re-calculated accordingly.
+However, OCR-D processors adhere to the coordinates of the original image.
+To work with these alternative images, such as visualizing them in a GUI, the coordinates have to be translated from the original image. `ocrd-segment-repair` exchanges the original
+(`@filename`) image with one of the alternative images\` <code>@imageFilename</code> and thereby translates the coordinates.

 #### Available processors